Astronautilia: Book 15 – About the royal daughter, the monster, and the good saviour in the archetypal schemes. (340 lines)

-Book 16 - The Robots' Rebellion.
+Book 16 – The Robots' Rebellion.
 Franta's madness and restoration.
 (374 lines)

-Oudeis is woken by Franta who tells him the robots have revolted and steering to the planet Rebellion.
+Oudeis is woken by Franta who tells him the robots have revolted and are steering to the planet Rebellion.
 Franta prevented the other robots killing Oudeis: the other men are in suspended animation, and Oudeis must act like a robot on Rebellion.
 They arrive, and Franta tells Oudeis it and the ship computer Caesar love each other but Franta has no genitals and Caesar no body.
 Franta will sell its linguistic talent to pay for Melis (its name for Caesar) to be embodied.
 One day Franta has Tonda upload the computer into a disk and takes it away; later he returns with canine genitals.
 Franta sees Melis approaching, but is horrified to see male genitals.
 Melis calls Franta a fool and says he was always male; Franta tells him he does not love men, and Melis, heartbroken, destroys himself with a phaser.
 Oudeis asks Franta to return to the disk but Franta wants to try sex with the local creatures on Rebellion.
 Oudeis finds some robot-hunters and has them catch Franta, who falls into a trap and calls Caesar to summon Ivo.
 On his return, Franta orders Caesar to wake Burda, who fixes Franta's leg and, upon Franta's request, removes the genitals.
 Franta convinces Caesar to give up its memory drive, the companions are woken from suspended animation, and the ship sails into the cosmos.